stackforge/libra/doc/pool_mgm/config.rst

       How often to check the API server to see if new nodes are needed (value is minutes)

-   .. option:: --failed_interval <FAILED_INTERVAL>
+   .. option:: --submit_interval <SUBMIT_INTERVAL>

-      How often to check the list of failed node uploads to see if the nodes are now in a good state (value is in minutes)
+      How often to check the list of nodes to see if the nodes are now in a good state (value is in minutes)

    .. option:: --driver <DRIVER>